The Bizarre and Beautiful Chewbacca

 Onward to the gallery.
 For (quite literally) years I’ve struggled to define the difference between art museums, art galleries, art spaces, and all the in betweens for the purposes of this site.
 Now, three years into this adventure, I think I’ve settled upon a loose answer – and the Davison Art Center helped out.

-You can tell I didn’t write a word of the previous paragraph, I know.
-I’m sort of mad at myself for waiting four months to write this place up, because all the online explanations of what I saw are gone.
+I’m sort of mad at myself for waiting too long to write this place up, because all the online explanations of what I saw are gone.
 That means I have three options at this point; 1) End this write-up prematurely, 2) spend far too long typing out the signs I took pictures of, or 3) find a happy middle ground.

 I’ll go with 3 and see how far I get.
 The DAC site still has a paragraph about the exhibit: